We don’t support this browser anymore.

 Our view

 One bright spot is digital advertising.
-ITVX, the streaming platform which debuted at the end of 2022, has come out the blocks firing.
-A successful launch, and the momentum it gives was vitally important for ITV's transition away from the declining audiences that traditional broadcast attracts.
-While momentum is positive, ITV's digital offerings don't yet have enough scale to carry the weight of weakness in the free-to-air side of things.
+ITVX, the streaming platform, has continued its strong run of growth.
+This is vitally important for ITV's transition away from the declining audiences that traditional broadcast attracts.
+Advertising revenue here is growing at pace, and we’re pleased with the continued momentum.
+But its digital offerings don't yet have enough scale to carry the weight of weakness in the free-to-air side of things.

 There's no getting away from the sheer scale of competition in this sector.
 The competition has substantially deeper pockets to throw at growing market share.
-It’s an expensive arena to play in and that’s been weighing on profits.
-Management claims investment here has peaked, but we’re mindful that a drop in spending could be at the expense of growth.
-With a roughly 50% increase in digital revenues targeted by 2026, that’s a risk.
+It’s an expensive arena to play in and a ramp-up in production has weighed on cash flows in the first half.

 The Studios business makes and distributes shows in the UK and abroad.
 Some of these are sold back to ITV's Media & Entertainment business, but other blockbusters like Line of Duty are made for others.
-ITV retains the rights to a huge slate of produced global content.
-Medium-term guidance of 5% average annual organic growth between 2021 and 2026 doesn’t look too demanding but if weak demand in Europe persists that picture could change.
+The Studios are expected to have a record year but fortunes could quickly change if the division produces a string of flops.

 Margins are also unlikely to ever shoot the lights out.
 The likes of Netflix can attest to the cash-pit that content generation can be.
 Meanwhile, a chunk of revenue is still tied to the less glamourous terrestrial TV side of things, and demand here is proving tricky.

-Underlying net debt isn't overly high, which adds a layer of flexibility.
-Cash flows are reasonably healthy and support a generous dividend yield.
+Net debt has also come down, which adds a layer of flexibility and there’s a generous 6.1% dividend yield on offer.
 A £235mn share buyback scheme is also underway as a means of distributing the net proceeds from the Britbox disposal in March 2023.
 Please remember no shareholder return is ever guaranteed, especially when the outlook remains rocky for the group.

 ITV has come a long way.
 But concerns remain over digital competition and the economy.
 Having the right idea is entirely different to being able to move fast enough to offset the structural decline in broadcast advertising.
 That’s reflected in a valuation below the long-term average, and there could still be further challenges ahead.